foundersandcoders/ws-software-design-js/stage-1/first-class-functions/README.md

 ## Why is this useful?
 First class functions are extremely useful because they allow you to (eventually):
-* Create powerful abstractions which reduce and factor out details so that developers can focus on a few concepts at a time
+* Create powerful abstractions which reduce and factor out details so that developers can focus on fewer concepts.
+This is covered in more detail in [abstraction-with-functions](../abstraction-with-functions)
 * Break-up and modularise code more easily (particularly asynchronous code)